MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/orchestrator/how-to-recover-web-components.md

     C:\Windows\Microsoft.NET\Framework\v4.0.30319\aspnet_regiis.exe -pdf "connectionStrings" "C:\Program Files (x86)\Microsoft System Center 2016\Orchestrator\Web Service\Orchestrator2016"
     ```
 3. Open IIS Manager and navigate to the Orchestrator2016 virtual application.
 4. Open up Connection Strings and then modify OrchestratorContext.
-Locate the segment that starts with `provider=System.Data.SqlClient;provider connection string` and then modify the Data Source and Initial Catalog attributes according to your new SQL Server and Database Catalog name respectively, then click OK.
+Locate the segment that starts with `provider=System.Data.SqlClient;provider connection string` and then modify the Data Source and Initial Catalog attributes according to your new SQL Server and Database Catalog name respectively, and then select **OK**.
-5. If you want to re\-encrypt the connection strings, you can execute the following command at the command prompt:
+5. If you want to re-encrypt the connection strings, you can execute the following command at the command prompt:

     ```powershell
     C:\Windows\Microsoft.NET\Framework\v4.0.30319\aspnet_regiis.exe -pef "connectionStrings" "C:\Program Files (x86)\Microsoft System Center 2016\Orchestrator\Web Service\Orchestrator2016"